Gaza famine risk recedes after ceasefire as Somalia hunger deepens

-The Integrated Food Security Phase Classification is a standardized tool used by U.N. agencies and humanitarian organizations to classify the severity of food insecurity and malnutrition.
+The Integrated Food Security Phase Classification (IPC) is a standardized tool used by U.N. agencies and humanitarian organizations to classify the severity of food insecurity and malnutrition.
 It uses a five-phase scale, from minimal to famine, to provide a common language and evidence-based analysis that guides decision-making and response in food crises.

 Already have an account?
 Log in